vapor/docs/docs/advanced/tracing.md

 app.middleware.use(TracingMiddleware())
 ```

-To ensure that tracing identifiers are passed along correctly, this should be added before any middleware that calls tracing APIs or connects to external services.
+To get accurate span measurements and ensure that tracing identifiers are passed along correctly to other services, add this middleware before other middlewares.

 ## Adding Spans